verdaux/BookNotes/Phrases/Insults.md

 - [ ] I hope you lose weight so there's less of you.
 - [ ] I neither have the time or crayons to explain this to you.
 - [ ] I envy everyone who has never met you.
+- [ ] Do you believe in numbers?
+I'm assuming you've heard of them.